 a.
 The business of the organization shall be managed by a Board of Directors.
 The total number of board members shall be an odd number and have a minimum of three (3) members and no more than seven (7) members.

 b.
-Board member positions will include a Director, Secretary, and Treasurer.
-Additional positions may be created as deemed necessary by the Board.
+Board member positions shall include a Director, Secretary, and Treasurer.
+Additional positions may be created and filled as deemed necessary by the Board.

 Section 2 – Terms

 a.
 Board members shall serve for two year terms and may be re-elected indefinitely.